-The Corona chair was designed by Poul M. Volther in 1964.
-This sculptural chair is available in several variants of wool or leather and colours such as, among others, black, white and red.
-In addition, various special editions exist, such as the anniversary model in a brown natural leather upholstery.
+The Corona Chair was designed my Poul M. Volther in 1964 and is available in several variants of cashmere and leather, in colours such as black, white and red.
+In addition, some special editions were produced, like the anniversary model in brown natural leather upholstery.

 Dimensions of the chair?

 The chair has been designed with following dimensions:

 |Seat height||42 cm|